Mohammed-Dahi/Mohammed-Dahi/README.md

 I am a data analyst dedicated to transforming complex datasets into actionable business insights.
 My work spans the full analytical pipeline — from data cleaning and exploratory analysis to building interactive dashboards and data models that support decision-making.

-Beyond individual projects, I serve as **Vice Head of Data Analysis at IEEE Beni Suef Student Branch**, where I lead a team of 10+ members, mentor 30+ analysts in Python and data visualisation, and translate technical findings into practical recommendations across departments.
+Beyond individual projects, I serve as **Vice Head of Data Analysis at IEEE Beni Suef Student Branch**, where I lead a team of 10+ members, mentor 30+ analysts in Python and data visualization, and translate technical findings into practical recommendations across departments.

 ---